francisojeah/0g-serving-broker/api/doc/0g-serving-usage-procedure.md

    curl -X POST http://127.0.0.1:3080/v1/settle
    ```

-   - The provider agent also integrates an engine to automatically settle the fee.
+   - The provider broker also integrates an engine to automatically settle the fee.

 ## Additional Operations